cseriildi/42Vienna/common_core/philosophers/README.md

-# About the FdF project
+# About the Philosophers project

 ## Summary
 The goal of this project is to solve the **Dining Philosophers Problem**.